sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

 myeeg = mydata.eeg; % This is an example, the name of the field "eeg" might differ for you
 ```

-Then select EEGLAB the <font color=brown>File → Import data →
+Then select EEGLAB the <span style="color: brown">File → Import data →
-from ASCII/float file or Matlab array</font> menu item and enter “myeeg” in the
+from ASCII/float file or Matlab array</span> menu item and enter “myeeg” in the
 first edit box (the previous section has more details on importing
 Matlab arrays).